Wise Bites Memos

 This week, I decided to revisit a leadership book on a true American hero, Abraham Lincoln, that I had previously read and written about (Lincoln on Leadership: A Book Review for School District Leadership) a couple of years ago.
 With so much written about President Abraham Lincoln, it is sometimes hard to see him in a new way.
 However, Phillips presents the president's leadership traits from a fresh perspective in his book, Lincoln on Leadership: Executive Strategies for Tough Times.
 Phillips highlights several of Lincoln's letters and quotes throughout the book and uses Lincoln's actual words to illuminate and validate his claim that Lincoln possessed modern leadership traits applicable in today's business and workforce environments.
 His book organized Lincoln's leadership abilities and his book into four sections.

 In the first section, Phillips outlines Lincoln's critical strategy for building meaningful relationships with subordinates.
 In his second section, he highlights how Lincoln's stringent policies of honesty and integrity won over many of the strong personalities he confronted.
-Phillip shares in his third section that Lincoln encouraged innovation and sought generals who craved responsibility and took risks.
+Phillip notes in his third section that Lincoln encouraged innovation and sought generals who craved responsibility and were willing to take risks.
 In the final section, he puts President Lincoln's charm and masterful communication style on display to emphasize the power and importance of Lincoln's effective communication.

 You can never learn enough about Lincoln or leadership, and Lincoln on Leadership: Executive Strategies for Tough Times is one book you should read.